memgraph/documentation/pages/querying/read-and-modify-data.md

 of updates performed during the queries.
 These updates during query execution are called Delta objects, which you can refer [to on this page](/fundamentals/storage-memory-usage#in-memory-transactional-storage-mode-default).
 The number of created Delta objects grows during the execution of write queries, and that takes additional memory space, which can be significant if the user is restricted with RAM memory.
+There is always a thread allocated in Memgraph for garbage collection (GC) that cleans temporary allocated space during query execution.
 Although Delta objects are temporary, and are being deleted by the GC at the transaction end, that is sometimes not enough as there is already a huge amount of deltas present in the system during the end.
 In the following example:

 ```cypher